symonk/pytest-playwright-enhanced/README.md

 > [!CAUTION]
-> `pytest-playwright-enhanced` requires broker versions 0.11.0.0 or greater.
+> `pytest-playwright-enhanced` is in the alpha stage.